Movatterモバイル変換

 This is a proof of concept.
 All releases with version numbers below v1.0.0 may break backwardcompatibility and produce incompatible Semantic Text-Codes.
 The algorithms of thisiscc-sctrepository are experimental and not part of the officialISO 24138:2024 standard.

 iscc-sct is aSemantic-Code Text implementation for theISCC(International Standard Content Code).
 The Semantic-Code Text is a new ISCC-UNIT for semantic textidentification.
 The algorithm creates simmilar (low hamming distance) codes for semantically similartext inputs across different languages.
-The SCT ISCC-UNIT is a compact binary code created from abinarized document-vector text-embedding.
+The SCT ISCC-UNIT is a compact binary code created from abinarized document-vector text-embeddings.

 What is the ISCC